-Action Definition Reboot Management Interface Restarts the interface of the Management Card.
-Reset All 1 Clear the Exclude TCP/IP checkbox to reset all configuration values; mark the Exclude TCP/IP checkbox to reset all values except TCP/IP settings.
-1. Resetting may take up to a minute.
-The UPS name will not be reset.

-Definition TCP/IP settings: Set TCP/IP Configuration to DHCP & BOOTP, its default setting, requiring that the Management Card receive its TCP/IP settings from a DHCP or BOOTP server.
-See "TCP/IP and Communication Settings" on page 51.
+Interface Reset All 1 Clear the Exclude TCP/IP check box to reset all configuration values; mark the Exclude TCP/IP check box to reset all values except TCP/IP Reset Only 1 TCP/IP settings : Set TCP/IP Configuration to DHCP & BOOTP , its default setting, requiring that the NMC receive its TCP/IP settings from a DHCP or BOOTP server.
+See "TCP/IP and Communication Settings" on page 66.
 Event configuration : Reset all changes to event configuration, by event and by group, to their default settings.
-UPS to Defaults: Resets only UPS settings, not network settings, to their defaults.
-Lost Environmental Communication Alarms: Clears any environmental alarms that are caused by lost communication with an external sensor.
+UPS to Defaults: Reset only UPS settings, not network settings, to their defaults.
+Lost Environmental Communication Alarms: Clear any environmental alarms that are caused by lost communication with an external sensor.
 For example, if a temperature sensor is disconnected and therefore causes an alarm, resetting lost environmental alarms returns the alarm status for that sensor to Normal.
-NOTE: To clear alarms for a sensor that is connected to the universal sensor port of the Network Management Card, reconnect the sensor or restart the Network Management Card.
+NOTE: To clear alarms for a sensor that is connected to the universal sensor port of an AP9631 NMC, reconnect the sensor or restart the NMC.
+Control Policy : Reset the settings that define how the NMC will respond to alarms that are detected at the Dry Contact I/O Accessory.
+1. Resetting may ta ake up to a minute.
+The UPS name will not be reset.